kaust-halo/geeet/README.md

 A release will soon be uploaded to pypi and conda-forge.

+## References

+References for each model are found in [REFERENCES.txt](REFERENCES.txt).
+The source code for each module contains references for each function as well.
+Finally, each model contains two functions to display the references: `cite()` shows the main citation for the model, while `cite_all()` shows all the references for that model.

+If you use this package for research, please cite the relevant model.

 ## Contributions

 Contributions are welcome.
 We aim to include as many ET models to allow researchers to intercompare the different models.